 Depressions are prolonged recessions that produce monstrous unemployment and lost profitability.
 The Great Depression lasted throughout the 1930's and some economists project that if it were not for the gargantuan labor and capital demands of World War II and the Korean War, it would have taken until the sixties before the nation got back to full throttle.
 In the three years between 1929 and1932 unemployment skyrocketed from 3% to 25%.
 Throughout the entire decade of the 1930's, the unemployment rate never dipped below twelve percent.
 Industrial production during this same period skidded fifty percent while GDP plunged all the way to $58.7 billion from $103.6 billion.

-The social costs were mind boggling.
-The Dow Jones Industrial Average from high point to low point, collapsed eighty nine percent.
+The social costs were mind-boggling.
+The Dow Jones Industrial Average from high point to low point, collapsed 89%.
 Real estate values sunk ninety percent.
 Eleven thousand banks failed, wiping out the savings of hundreds of thousands of citizens.
 Producer prices contracted thirty percent.
 Family incomes dropped forty percent causing legions of Americans not to meet monthly mortgage payments.
 On top of all this, over one million men abandoned their families.

-Entering the eighteen month long Great Recession danger signs were apparent.
+Entering the 18-month long Great Recession danger signs were apparent.
 Subprime mortgages were being issued at a hasty clip.
-Far too many "To Big to Fail" financial institutions were becoming over leveraged.
-The housing sector asset bubble was over inflating and the credit rating agencies were not as sharp as they should have been.
+Far too many "Too Big to Fail" financial institutions were becoming over-leveraged.
+The housing sector asset bubble was overinflating and the credit rating agencies were not as sharp as they should have been.
 Lax lending standards were also far more prolific than presumed.

 Bull Markets surround Bear Markets!